wasserman-group/n2v/docs/first_steps.rst

   # - Obtain a wavefunction object (wfn) as well.
   e, wfn = psi4.properties("CCSD/cc-pvdz", return_wfn=True, properties=["dipole"], molecule=Ne)

-All of the information required to invert the calculated density into its effective potentiall is stored in the wfn.
+All of the information required to invert the calculated density into its effective potential is stored in the wfn.
 With it, we can create an inverter object and start using n2v.